Week Beginning 16th March 2020

 In Science we will begin looking at forces and magnets and finding out what the children know already and what they want to learn about forces and magnets.
 Last week we looked at push and pull forces and sorted different activities into push and pull, such as walking with a pram, pressing a door bell and opening a window.

-This week we will be carrying out an experiment to see which surface allows a toy car to travel the furthest distance.
+Last week we carried out an experiment to see which surface allows a toy car to travel the furthest distance.
 We have discussed different surfaces and what is needed to ensure the test is fair.